State Correctional Institution – Laurel Highlands

 State Correctional Institution – Laurel Highlands is a minimum-security facility in Somerset Township, Pennsylvania, about 70 mi southeast of Pittsburgh.
 The prison houses minimum-security inmates, particularly geriatric and mentally ill males.
+In December of 2025, Pine Grove held 1,474 inmates against a public capacity of 1,653 individuals, or 89.2%.

 History

 SCI – Laurel Highlands is on the campus of the former Somerset State Hospital, which closed in mid-1995.
 The facility was then converted into its current facility and opened in 1996.